Samruddhi1907/Restaurant_Insights_Analysis-Project/README.md

 * **Seaborn:** For statistical data visualization.
 * **Folium:** For interactive geographical mapping.
 * **NLTK:** For basic text processing (tokenization, stop word removal) for 'Rating text' analysis.

+## Acknowledgements

+This project was completed as part of my internship experience at **Cognifyz Technologies**.
+I am grateful for the opportunity to apply and enhance my data analysis skills in a practical setting.